-- HO: Anything we haven't covered? - MC: There are other ideas floating around such as building dedicated nuclear plants to generate electricity used for hydrogen electrolysis; using high nuclear heat for methane pyrolysis (thermal decomposition of methane) to produce solid carbon and hydrogen; and obtaining hydrogen from water via a thermochemical cycle.
-But none of these are at the commercialization stage - MC (continued): One more thing.
+• HO: Anything we haven't covered?

+- MC: There are other ideas floating around such as building dedicated nuclear plants to generate electricity used for hydrogen electrolysis; using high nuclear heat for methane pyrolysis (thermal decomposition of methane) to produce solid carbon and hydrogen; and obtaining hydrogen from water via a thermochemical cycle.
+We will monitor these emerging ideas to see what their all-on costs of production end up being - MC (continued): One more thing.
 Applications that entail delivery and transport of compressed hydrogen have to be highly controlled to prevent leakage.
 Hydrogen is the lightest gas and can cause ozone layer reduction.
-There's already evidence that non-automotive hydrogen sources are rising60.
-Ozone depletion leads to environmental problems faster than global warming
+There's already evidence that non-automotive hydrogen sources are rising.
+According to Environmental Defense Fund studies, higher levels of hydrogen leakage could substantially reduce the net benefits of a hydrogen economy